 RL: Who are your personal and professional mentors?

 CRB: I am so fortunate to have learned from so many colleagues in our profession.
-I came to Boston as a fellow in 1995 to learn from my mentor Dr. Jay Duker and I am still here working with him.
+I came to Boston as a medical retina and research fellow in 1995 then completed a surgical fellowship from 1996 to 1998 at Wills Eye Hospital.
+One of my main mentors who I continue to work with today is Jay Duker.
 All of my female colleagues are friends, mentors and collaborators and this is a very long list to name a few – Drs.
-Maria and Nina Berrocal, Carol Shields, Judy Kim and Lejla Vajzovic.
-While I try to be a mentor to the vitreoretinal fellows that I work with at Tufts-New England Eye Center, they are continually challenging and teaching me new things so I consider them my teachers.
+Maria and Nina Berrocal, Carol Shields, Judy Kim, Sophie Bakri and Lejla Vajzovic.
+While I try to be a mentor to the vitreoretinal fellows that I work with at Tufts-New England Eye Center, they are continually challenging and teaching me new things so I consider them also to be my teachers.

 RL: What is most challenging professionally?